-The Group has elected to measure loss allowances for trade receivables using IFRS 9 simplified approach and has calculated ECLs based on lifetime ECLs.
-The Group has established a provision matrix that is based on the Group's historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
+The Group measure loss allowances for trade receivables using simplified approach and has calculated ECLs based on lifetime ECLs.
+The ECL on these assets are assessed individually for debtors which are assessed to be credit-impaired and collectively for other debtors using a provision matrix that is based on the Group's historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.